 While helping guide the prisoners to the wagons, Shino Kuribayashi meets the frightened wife of Senator Cicero La Moltose.
 The sergeant and Mari Kurokawa have to reassure here that the JSDF did not defeat the empire, and this operation is just to save them and protect the possibility of peace.

 Meanwhile, Itami’s driving the Toyota High Mobility Vehicle fast enough to draw complaints from Lelei La Lalena, Rory Mercury, Tuka Luna Marceau, and even Yao Ro Dushi.
 He tells them he can’t drive more slowly.
 He needs to get to the capital as quickly as possible.
 Remembering all of the men and women he’s worked with so far, he vows not to let a single one perish.

-At the Jade Palace, Bozes Co Palesti and her knights have been forced back to the palace’s front steps.
+At the Jade Palace, the soldiers forced Bozes Co Palesti and her knights back to the palace’s front steps.
 Only a handful of them remain.
 The JSDF arrives and begins to change the flow of the battle.
 The imperial troops try to fight back, even firing one of their first volleys of arrows against the JSDF, but the end is never in question.
 Bozes kills Luflus, leader of the Oprichnina at the Jade Palace, as he tries to flee in terror.

 Bozes greets Colonel Shunya Kengun as me arranges to transport Sherry Tyueli, Reiko Shirayuri, Kōji Sugawara, and the others to Italica.
 She asks that he take her knights, especially those who are wounded, with him while she tries to rescue Princess Pina from the palace.
 He agrees.
 She makes one final request to wait for her at the rendezvous.
 Boozes and Beefeater leave to attempt a rescue of their beloved Princess.